gpullbliss/gpullr-backend/README.md

 # gPullR backend
 The purpose of gPullR is to provide a handy tool for visualization and organization of pull requests and the process of code review.
 This project provides the backend and its underlying business logic.
 It stores data like all concerned users, repositories, pull requests and so on.
-The backend provides a RESTful interface for information exchange with RESTful clients like [gPullR frontend][gpullr-frontend].
+The backend provides a RESTful interface for information exchange with RESTful clients like [gPullR frontend](https://github.com/devbliss/gpullr-frontend/).

 ![components](/docs/components.png)